wbcai/litness-test/README.md

     -e SQLALCHEMY_DATABASE_URI=${SQLALCHEMY_DATABASE_URI}

 The pipeline and unit tests are orchestrated with the `Makefile`.
-To add additional arguements (e.g., engine URI, model path), please updated the `Makefile` with arguements from [Additional arguments](#Additional-arguments)
+To add additional arguements (e.g., model path), please updated the `Makefile` with arguements from [Additional arguments](#Additional-arguments)

 ### Application